 As with every year, there are two tea dances held at the Adnams Spiegeltent, each with its own distinctive style.
 Staying with tradition the first has a swing theme with classics from Ted Heath to Frank Sinatra and Peggy Lee to the 'king of the jukebox' Louis Jordan, so expect a 1950s jamboree of jive, mambo, ballroom, latin and swing dances.

 Dress to impress with 50s inspired prom dresses, printed tea dresses, poodle skirts, Hawaiian shirts and throw on a leather jacket for good measure.

 The second day of dancing has a more grown up theme – think Fred and Ginger and the heyday of Hollywood glamour – as music from the 30s and 40s inspire the foxtrot and quickstep.
 This is the chance to go all out with high style, think top hat and tails, sequin/metallic gowns, elegant maxi dresses and sparkly embellishments.

 You may also want to watch:

-The Ragroof tea dances take place on Saturday, May 16 and Sunday, May 17 in the Adnams Spiegeltent as part of the Norfolk and Norwich Festival.
-In the Mood 1940s Swingtime Special takes place on Saturday, May 16 and Strictly Ballroom is on Sunday, May 17.
-Both shows start at 1.30pm.
+The Ragroof tea dances take place on Saturday, May 21 and Sunday, May 22 in the Adnams Spiegletent as part of the Norfolk and Norwich Festival.
+Tutti Frutti 50s swing takes place on Saturday and Top Hat and Tails takes place on Sunday.
+Both shows start at 1pm.
 Tickets £10.
 For more information visit www.nnfestival.org.uk

-The Ragroof tea dances are supported by our sister paper the Norwich Evening News and sponsored by Hewett Petroleum Services.
+The Ragroof tea dances are supported by the Norwich Evening News and sponsored by Hewett Petroleum Services.